huyduc1602/interview-staging/README.md

 # Interview Helper

 A React application to help manage interview questions and knowledge using Google Sheets as a backend.
-Built with React, TypeScript, and integrated with ChatGPT for AI-powered responses.
+Built with React, TypeScript, and integrated with multiple AI services for AI-powered responses.

 ## Features